Analyzing Oak Street Health (OSH) and The Competition

 |2.65

-This table compares Oak Street Health and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Oak Street Health and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue